 Gender Discrimination Class Actions: The Company is a defendant in Dukes v.
 Wal-Mart Stores, Inc., which was commenced as a class-action lawsuit in June 2001 in the United States District Court for the Northern District of California, asserting that the Company had engaged in a pattern and practice of discriminating against women in promotions, pay, training, and job assignments, and seeking, among other things, injunctive relief, front pay, back pay, punitive damages, and attorneys' fees.
 On June 21, 2004, the district court issued an order granting in part and denying in part the plaintiffs' motion for class certification.
-As defined by the district court, the class included "[a]Il women employed at any Wal-Mart domestic retail store at any time since December 26, 1998, who have been or may be subjected to Wal-Mart's challenged pay and management track promotions policies and practices."
+As defined by the district court, the class included "[a]ll women employed at any Wal-Mart domestic retail store at any time since December 26, 1998, who have been or may be subjected to Wal-Mart's challenged pay and management track promotions policies and practices."
 The Company appealed the order to the Ninth Circuit Court of Appeals and subsequently to the United States Supreme Court.
 On June 20, 2011, the Supreme Court issued an opinion decertifying the class and remanding the case to the district court.
-On October 27, 2011, the plaintiffs' attorneys filed an amended complaint proposing a class of current and former female associates at the Company's California retail facilities, and the Company filed a Motion to Dismiss on January 13, 2012.
+On October 27, 2011, the plaintiffs' attorneys filed an amended complaint proposing a class of current and former female associates at the Company's California retail facilities, and the Company filed a motion to dismiss on January 13, 2012.
+On September 21, 2012, the court denied the motion.
 On October 28, 2011, the plaintiffs' attorneys filed a complaint in the United States District Court for the Northern District of Texas entitled Odle v.
-Wal-Mart Stores, Inc., proposing a class of current and former female associates at the Company's Texas retail facilities, and the Company filed a Motion to Dismiss on March 5, 2012.
-Management does not believe any possible loss or the range of any possible loss that may be incurred in connection with this matter will be material to the Company's financial condition or results of operations.
+Wal-Mart Stores, Inc., proposing a class of current and former female associates at the Company's Texas retail facilities.
+On October 2 and 4, 2012, the plaintiff's attorneys filed similar complaints in Florida and Tennessee, respectively.
+On October 15, 2012, the judge in the Odle case granted the Company's motion to dismiss, and dismissed all the plaintiff's class-action allegations and the individual claims of the lead plaintiff, Stephanie Odle